A forest in the spring.

 From October 1st, we will provide a test environment where you as a customer can verify data transfer via our API.

 SCA recommend that customers primarily investigate data-transfer possibilities between their existing system/software and SCA, before adding any third-party system/software.
+We will not set up any integrations with third-party platforms och systems.

 Only if all of the test material is used for testing or if the test material is destroyed.
 Test material cannot be used for commercial products.